midearth-labs/web-agent-protocol/v0/wap-workflow-states.md

   contextFunctions?: ContextFunctionRegistry; // Available context functions }

+// Assignable type - states that can have Assign field
+// Any state except Succeed and Fail MAY have an "Assign" field at the state's top level
+// The value of an "Assign" field MUST be a JSON object; it has no required fields
+// The name of each top-level field in the object names a variable to assign, and the field's value provides its new value type Assignable = {
+  Assign?: Assign; // Assign result to data (custom, uses JSONata) }

-// Base state type (matches ASL structure) type BaseState = {
+// Base state type (matches ASL structure with WAP requirements) type BaseState = {
-  QueryLanguage: "JSONata",
+  QueryLanguage: "JSONata", // REQUIRED in WAP (optional in ASL) - can override state machine's query language
-  Type: StateType; // Matches ASL "Type" field
+  Type: StateType; // REQUIRED - Matches ASL "Type" field
-  Comment: string; // Human-readable description (matches ASL) Assign?: Assign; // Assign result to data (custom, uses JSONata) }
+  Comment: string; // REQUIRED in WAP (optional in ASL) - Human-readable description for documentation }

 // Task and Parallel States MAY have "Arguments". https://states-language.net/spec.html#states-fields